Originally written for the University of Portsmouth

-My MA Marketing dissertation focused on storytelling in trade publishing.
-Below are the abstract, research background, introduction and poster:
+My Master’s dissertation focused on storytelling in trade publishing.
+Below are the abstract, research background, introduction and, if you scroll all the way down, the poster.

 Trade publishing encompasses most publications aimed at the general audience; in other words, what most consumers think of when they think of book publishing.
 This study aims to examine the potential benefits of utilising digital storytelling in trade book marketing campaigns.
 To do so, it empirically tests whether a digital story has an impact on consumer behaviour, and attempts to quantify it.